The Creation

 Then I saw a new heaven and a new earth, for the first heaven and the first earth had passed away, and there was no longer any sea (Revelation 21:1).

 Where will the old heavens and earth go, at the end of the Millennium?
 Earth and sky will have “fled” from the presence of God, as He sits on His great white throne to pass final judgment (Revelation 20:11).
 They will have “passed away” into ultimate death and nothingness.
-Perhaps they will have been thrown into the “lake of fire” (2 Peter 3:7,12), into which death, Hades, and everyone whose names are not found written in the Book of Life will be cast, at the end of the millennial period (Revelation 20:14,15).
-I suspect that this fiery lake of burning sulfur presently may be located in another dimension, completely separate and undetectable from our realm of length, width, height, and time.
+Perhaps they will have been thrown into the “lake of fire” (2 Peter 3:7,10,12), into which death, Hades, and everyone whose names are not found written in the Book of Life will be cast, at the end of the millennial period (Revelation 20:14,15).
+It would seem that this great fiery lake of burning sulfur presently may be located in another dimension, completely separate and undetectable from our realm of length, width, height, and time.

-This present universe was made by and through God, the Father and Son (John 1:3; Colossians 1:16; Hebrews 1:2).
+This present universe was made by and through God, the unified Father and Son (John 1:3; Colossians 1:16; Hebrews 1:2).
 Jesus Himself affirmed, “Heaven and earth will pass away, but my words will never pass away(Matthew 24:35).
 This parallels yet another clear declaration by Jesus, “It is easier for heaven and earth to disappear than for the least stroke of a pen to drop out of the Law(Luke 16:17; cf Matthew 5:18).
-Together, these two statements, by our Creator, testify not only to the fact that this old Creation will pass away and disappear, but also to the fact that God’s supreme and perfect Law—as spoken by Jesus, the Word of God (John 1:1,14)—will continue on, eternally, and will be just as true and applicable in the new Creation to come as it is now.
+Together, these two statements, by our Creator, seem to testify not only that this old Creation will pass away and disappear, but also that God’s supreme and perfect Law/Torah—as spoken by Jesus, the Word of God (John 1:1,14)—will continue on eternally, just as His new covenant will do, and it will be as true and applicable in the new Creation to come as it is now.

 “very good” vs. “perfect”

-God called the things He created “good” (Genesis 1:4,10b,12b,18b,21b,25b), and He called all of His creation, upon completion, “very good” (1:31a).
-Ever since the beginning, this Creation has been “very good,” in that it involved an extremely detailed, wondrous, and quite lengthy process, performed by God, to prepare this realm for human existence.
+God called the things He had created “good” (Genesis 1:4,10b,12b,18b,21b,25b), and He called all of His creation, upon completion, “very good” (1:31a).
+Ever since the beginning, this Creation has been “very good,” in that it has involved an extremely detailed, wondrous, and quite lengthy process, performed by God, to prepare this realm for human existence and interaction with God.

-Furthermore, even before the creation of the world, Christ the Lamb was chosen to be slain and to shed His blood (1 Peter 1:19,20a; Revelation 13:8b).
-He was predestined to die for humanity’s sins because this present Creation has been imperfect from its foundation, and God knew that humanity would be imperfect from the creation of Adam.
-Because Eve and Adam were imperfect, it was inevitable, given enough time, that they would choose to sin.
+Furthermore, even before the creation of the world, Christ the Lamb was chosen, eventually to be slain and to shed His blood (1 Peter 1:19,20a; Revelation 13:8b).
+He was predestined to die for humanity’s sins because God preordained man to sin so that he would need a Savior, rather than to depend on his own merit and works to attain eternal life.
+It was inevitable, given enough time, for Eve and Adam to choose to sin, since they were imperfect.
+Had they been perfect, they never would have opted to sin.

-The new Creation never will decay or deteriorate, nor will it be tainted by sin; and righteousness always will reign (2 Peter 3:13).
+The new Creation never will be tainted by sin, nor will it decay or deteriorate; and righteousness always will reign (2 Peter 3:13).
 I also believe it is quite possible that God will create that perfect realm in an instant of time, unlike the billions of years that He took, with virtually infinite care and patience, to create this one.
-Degeneration, entropy, and sin had to be incorporated into this present realm at its inception—all intricately “woven,” by the infinitely brilliant Mind of God, into the delicate “fabric” of this universe, which will wear out like an old “garment,” ultimately to be “discarded” (Psalm 102:25,26).
+Degeneration, entropy, and sin had to be incorporated into this present realm at its inception.
+These things were intricately “woven,” by the infinitely brilliant Mind of God the Father, into the delicate “fabric” of this universe, which will wear out like an old “garment,” ultimately to be “discarded” (Psalm 102:25,26; Hebrews 1:10-12a).

-That fresh, pristine Creation, in which the New Jerusalem will exist, will not be a “restored” form of this present one, as many suggest.
-In that brand new, flawless, unspoiled Creation, there will be no death (Revelation 21:4b), which will have been tossed into the lake of fire at the end of the Millennium (20:14a).
-Since death is the penalty for sin (Romans 5:23), then all sin and iniquity will be absent from the moment the new Creation appears; not even a trace of evil ever will be present in the realm of the new Creation.
+That fresh, pure, unspoiled Creation, in which the New Jerusalem will exist, will not be a “restored” or a “renewed” form of this present one, as many suggest.
+In that brand new, flawless, untarnished Creation, there will be no death (Revelation 21:4b), which will have been tossed into the lake of fire at the end of the Millennium (20:14a).
+Since death is the penalty for sin (Romans 5:23), then all sin and iniquity will be absent from the moment the new Creation appears; not even a hint or trace of evil or darkness ever will be present in the realm of the new Creation.

-At the end of the Millennium, Satan will have been cast into the lake of fire, never able to escape (Revelation 20:10).
+At the end of the Millennium, Satan will have been cast into the lake of fire, never being able to escape (Revelation 20:10).
 Likewise, no one who is capable of sinning ever will enter into the new Creation (21:8), nor will anything impure, but only “those whose names are written in the Lamb’s book of life” (21:27).
-The latter will live in the presence of, and commune intimately with, the Almighty God, for all of timeless eternity.
+The latter will live in the presence of the Almighty God, and will commune intimately and perfectly with Him, for all of timeless eternity.

 good and evil